-One of our main goals at Comprehend is to tackle these issues and create processes that help data managers work faster and smarter.
+One of our main goals at Comprehend is to tackle these issues and create processes that make clinical study data management faster and smarter.
 Getting to data lock faster through automation is the business outcome everyone can rally behind.
 To meet this objective, we already offer the following process improvements:

 - Data Unification